pkraison/Computer-Science/README.md

-# Hello-world
+# Computer-Science
-just a repository
-hello guys
-i have a logic which is superior than your logic
+just a repository it contains some materials reference to basic programming,Algorithm,languages. you can get the material from here.these contains within seperate folder.